silx-kit/pyFAI/README.rst

 If you want pyFAI to make use of your graphic card, please install `pyopencl <http://mathema.tician.de/software/pyopencl>`_

-If you are using MS Windows you can also download a binary version packaged as executable installation files (choose the one corresponding to your python version).

-For MacOSX users with MacOS version>10.7, the default compiler switched from gcc to clang and dropped the OpenMP support.
-Please refer to the installation documentation ...

 Documentation
 -------------

 Documentation can be build using this command and Sphinx (installed on your computer)::

-    python3 setup.py build build_doc
+    python3 build-doc.py

 Dependencies
 ------------

-Python 3.6, ...
+Python 3.7, ...
 3.10 are well tested and officially supported.
 For full functionality of pyFAI the following modules need to be installed.

 * ``numpy``      - http://www.numpy.org